whisper1/objective-c-style-guide/README.md

-# The official Whisper Objective-C style guide.
+# The Whisper Objective-C style guide.

 This style guide outlines the coding conventions for Whisper.